Piping Rock Club

 Piping Rock Club is a country club in Matinecock, New York.
 It falls within the ZIP Code boundaries of Locust Valley, New York, in Nassau County, on Long Island.
+Its name was reportedly attributed to a large boulder which marked where Native Americans would gather and smoke pipes.

 History

 The Piping Rock clubhouse was designed by American designer Guy Lowell and built in 1911.
 Lowell based his designs on American colonial architecture and a desire to link the house with the landscape.
 Most of the rooms open into a hall that surrounds an internal courtyard.

 The Piping Rock Club has an 18-hole links-style golf course that was designed by Charles B. Macdonald.
 Its tennis facilities include several indoor courts, clay courts and grass courts.
 A separate facility on Long Island Sound provides beach, pool and summer dining facilities for members.
+In 1913, an article described additional outdoor activities that occurred there: "polo, riding, racaing, steeplechasing, hunting...squash, pigeon-shooting...." and that the property featured "a circular mile race track...two mile and a half steeplechase track around that...".

 The club hosted the Piping Rock Horse Show from at least 1912 to 1915.
 On October 24, 1937 Cole Porter was in a riding accident there that crushed his legs, leading to one of them being amputated years later.

 Members

-It was the "Augusta of its Day" and boasted members like J. P. Morgan Jr., Benjamin Strong Jr., the first president of the Federal Reserve Bank of New York, Percy Chubb, co-founder of the insurance company, Louis Comfort Tiffany stained glass, Frank Nelson Doubleday, publishing, Condé Montrose Nast, publishing, William L. Harkness, Standard Oil, Frederic B. Pratt, George Dupont Pratt, Harold I. Pratt, Standard Oil heirs and philanthropists, W. Averell Harriman, future New York Governor, Payne Whitney, Alfred Gwynne Vanderbilt and Vincent Astor.
+It was the "Augusta of its Day".
+Members included J. P. Morgan Jr., Benjamin Strong Jr., the first president of the Federal Reserve Bank of New York; Percy Chubb, co-founder of the insurance company; Louis Comfort Tiffany stained glass; Frank Nelson Doubleday, publishing; Condé Montrose Nast, publishing; William L. Harkness, Standard Oil; Frederic B. Pratt, George Dupont Pratt, Harold I. Pratt, Standard Oil heirs and philanthropists; W. Averell Harriman, future New York Governor; Payne Whitney; Alfred Gwynne Vanderbilt; and Vincent Astor.